bhupeshk3014/web-dev/README.md

 ✅ **Hands-on Learning**: Real-world examples & projects 🚀
 ✅ **Step-by-Step Notes**: Everything documented, so you never feel lost!
 ✅ **Practical Projects**: Apply what you learn with actual web apps!!
-✅ **Database Foundation**: Learn how to manage data using SQL—the language behind every major backend.
+✅ **Database Foundation**: Learn SQL and NoSQL to manage and scale your data like a pro.

 ---